 China Development Bank Corp. plans to renew a pledge of support for 12 solar companies, an indication the government is pressing for consolidation within the industry that’s suffering from excess capacity.

 The state-owned lender is preparing to recommend stronger financial support for Suntech Power Holdings Co.
-(STP), Trina Solar Ltd. (TSL) and Yingli Solar Co., the official China Securities Journal reported, citing an unidentified person.
+(STP:US), Trina Solar Ltd. (TSL:US) and Yingli Solar Co., the official China Securities Journal reported, citing an unidentified person.
 It also named Hareon Solar Technology Co.
 (600401), Shanghai Chaori Solar Energy Science & Technology Co.
 (002506) and Sungrow Power Supply Co.
 (300274), without disclosing the other six companies in line for priority funding.